ailabstw/FLaVor/examples/hello-inference/README.md

 - `regressions`: a dictionary in which each key is the regression ID.
 The corresponding value is a dictionary with regression information that must be filled with `superregression_name` and all necessary details as described in the AiCOCO format, except for the fields related to "nanoid".

 - `model_out`:
   - Classification and regression tasks
     - **Output format**: The output is a 1-dimensional NumPy array with shape `(c,)`.
     - **Details**:
       - For tasks involving classification or regression, the result is displayed in this array.
       - In scenarios with multiple heads (multi-head cases), the outputs of each head should be concatenated.
 The concatenation order must follow the `category_ids`.

   - Detection task
     - **Output format**: The output for detection tasks is a dictionary with multiple key-value pairs.
     - **Details**:
       - `"bbox_pred"`: This key corresponds to a list of bounding box predictions.
 Each bounding box is represented as a list: `[x_min, y_min, x_max, y_max]`.
       - `"cls_pred"`: This key corresponds to a list of classification results for each bounding box.
 The structure is a list of lists, where the dimension of each inner list is `c`, which represents the category of each bounding box.
       - `"confidence_score"`: (Optional) This key contains a list of confidence values, one for each bounding box.
       - `"regression_value"`: (Optional) This is a list of regression values for each bounding box, structured as a list of lists similar to `cls_pred`, where each inner list refers to a bounding box.

   - Segmentation task
-	    - **Output format**: The output is a 4-dimensional NumPy array with shape `(c, z, y, x)`.
+    - **Output format**: The output is either a 3-dimensional NumPy array with shape `(c, y, x)` or 4-dimensional array with shape `(c, z, y, x)`.
     - **Details**:
       - For semantic segmentation, the array values are binary (0 or 1) and indicate the presence or absence of a class.
       - For instance segmentation, the array contains positive integer values, each representing a unique instance ID to distinguish between different instances.

 ### AiCOCO format